President of the Bundestag: Legal background

 The legal foundation for the office is Article 40 of the Basic Law which states that the Bundestag elects a president and vice presidents and is to give itself rules of order.
 Due to a 1952 Federal Constitutional Court decision, the Geschäftsordnung has to be enacted afresh in every election period, but usually the old rules are reenacted without change.
-The Geschäftsordnung specifies the duties of the president of the Bundestag and his vice presidents as well as their number.
+The Geschäftsordnung specifies the duties of the president of the Bundestag and the vice presidents as well as their number.

 Duties

 The president's most important duty is to chair the sessions of the Bundestag.
 The president determines the order of speakers and opens and closes the debates, and ensures that debates take place in an orderly fashion.
 In the case of grave disruption, they may exclude a member of parliament for up to 30 session days.
 All draft legislation initiated by the Federal Government, the Bundestag or the Bundesrat is addressed to the president, as well as all submissions and petitions from within or addressed to the Bundestag.
 The president of the Bundestag also chairs the Council of Elders, which manages the internal affairs of the Bundestag.
 For the election of a new Federal president, the president of the Bundestag convenes and chairs the Bundesversammlung.

 Additionally, the president receives the statements of account of the political parties, monitors party financing and regulates campaign cost reimbursement.
 The president also has police power over the premises of the parliament and oversees its police force, can veto any search and seizure there to protect the independence of the parliament, and acts as the employer of the Bundestag's public servants.